speedtortoise347/speedtortoise347.github.io/README.md

 # speedtortoise347.github.io

-Evan Lassiter - My Online Portfolio
+**Evan Lassiter - My Geospatial Portfolio**

 Welcome!
-This repository hosts my geospatial portfolio page.
-Please go check out my geospatial and remote sensing projects at the link above!
+This repository hosts my geospatial portfolio.
+Please go check out my geospatial and remote sensing projects found in the link above!

-Feel free to reach out to me regarding any GIS, remote sening, or coding inquiries.
+Please to reach out to me regarding any GIS, remote sening, or coding inquiries.
+You can reach me on LinkedIn or by email.

 ## Education